Allied health professions in NSW Health

 • develop and maintain good working relationships with internal Ministry of Health branches, other NSW Agencies and Pillars, external allied health organisations and health jurisdictions across Australia with a role and interest in workforce planning for the allied health professionals.

-The Allied Health Workforce Portfolio works closely with the NSW Health Directors of Allied Health and State NSW Health Discipline Advisors Network to further develop the role of the allied health workforce and lead, coordinate and contribute to the development of public policy with NSW Health.
+The Allied Health Workforce Portfolio works closely with the NSW Office of the Chief Allied Health Officer, NSW Health Statewide Directors of Allied Health Committee, and NSW Health Allied Health Advisory Networks (profession specific) to further develop the role of the allied health workforce and lead, coordinate and contribute to the development of public policy with NSW Health.

 A pharmacist talking to a patient An allied health professional helping a patient.
 A speech pathologist working with a child An allied health professional helping a patient.
 A dietitian talking to a patient A pediatrist caring for a patient's feet A social worker talking to a patient in a hospital gown.
 A child life therapist working with children